ISCPIF/simpoplocal-epb/README.md

 Licence
 -------

-MGO is licenced under the GNU Affero GPLv3 software licence.
+This software is licenced under the GNU Affero GPLv3 software licence.

 Usage
 -----